tomerb3/task1/README.md

   start Nginx web server with index.html

-  when finished open chrome or other browser with url: http://hostip:8882
+  when finished open chrome or other browser with this url: http://localhost:8882

+  if your host is not local write the ip instead of localhost

   you can look at screenshots.doc file